 Research shows that kids thrive on a schedule and knowing what to expect.
 It is part of our routine and has been since the oldest was a baby.
 We always take naps after lunch.
 The duration of the nap has changed and may change again, but for now, this is what works for us.

 There are days where I feel like I can only make it until quiet time.
 Those two hours give me the ability to make it through the day.
-I look forward to quiet time, not because I can’t wait for my kids to not be around me, but for the interests I am able to pursue, and the ability that I have to dedicate two hours a day to become a better version of myself as a person and a mother.
+I look forward to quiet time, not because I can’t wait for my kids to not be around me, but for the interests I am able to pursue.
+I love having the ability to dedicate two hours a day to becoming a better version of myself as a person and a mother.

 How do quiet times work in your home?